-Datacenter affinity is required for the Office Online Server farms, thus a namespace is deployed per datacenter with the load balancer utilizing layer 7, and maintaining session affinity via cookie-based persistence.
+Data center affinity is required for the Office Online Server farms, thus a namespace is deployed per datacenter with the load balancer utilizing layer 7, and maintaining session affinity via cookie-based persistence.

-In the event that you have multiple site resilient datacenter pairs in your environment, you will need to decide if you want to have a single worldwide namespace, or if you want to control the traffic to each specific datacenter by using regional namespaces.
+If you have multiple site resilient datacenter pairs in your environment, you'll need to decide if you want to have a single worldwide namespace, or if you want to control the traffic to each specific datacenter by using regional namespaces.
 Your decision depends on your network topology and the associated cost with using an unbound model; for example, if you have datacenters located in North America and South Africa, the network link between these regions might not only be costly, but it might also have high latency, which can introduce user pain and operational issues.
 In that case, it makes sense to deploy a bound model with a separate namespace for each region.
 However, options like geographical DNS offer you the ability to deploy a single unified namespace, even when you have costly network links; geo-DNS allows you to have your users directed to the closest datacenter based on their client's IP address.

 Site resilient datacenter pair design

-To achieve a highly available and site resilient architecture, you must have two or more datacenters that are well-connected (ideally, you want a low round-trip network latency, otherwise replication and the client experience are adversely affected).
+To achieve a highly available and site resilient architecture, you must have two or more datacenters that are well connected (ideally, you want a low round-trip network latency, otherwise replication and the client experience are adversely affected).
 In addition, the datacenters should be connected via redundant network paths supplied by different operating carriers.

 While we support stretching an Active Directory site across multiple datacenters, for the PA we recommend that each datacenter be its own Active Directory site.
 There are two reasons:

-Active Directory has published guidance that states that subnets should be placed in different Active Directory sites when the round trip latency is greater than 10ms between the subnets.
+Active Directory has published guidance that states that subnets should be placed in different Active Directory sites when the round-trip latency is greater than 10 ms between the subnets.

 In the PA, all servers are physical servers and use locally attached storage.
 Physical hardware is deployed rather than virtualized hardware for two reasons: